2157. Sum

 vector<vector<pair<int,int> > > g;

-Function dfs implements a depth-first search from vertex v and returns the number of vertices in the subtree rooted in v (including v itself).
-These vertices are counted in the variable cnt.
-Initially set cnt = 1, assuming that the vertex v itself is included in the subtree.
+The function dfs performs a depth-first search starting from vertex v and returns the number of vertices in the subtree rooted at v (including v itself).
+The number of such vertices is counted in the variable cnt.
+Initially, set cnt = 1 since the subtree already includes vertex v.

 int dfs(int v, int p = -1)